digital-work-lab/open-source-project/paper/paper.md

 Informed by iterations and refinements over four semesters, these resources provide a well-structured and engaging learning experience.

-The course materials were developed as part of the "Open-Source Project" offered by the Digital Work Lab at Otto-Friedrich-Universität Bamberg.
+The course materials were developed as part of the "Open Source Project" offered by the Digital Work Lab at Otto-Friedrich-Universität Bamberg.
 The [course repository](https://github.com/digital-work-lab/open-source-project) consists of a Jekyll-based website, featuring course pages, instructor notes, slides, and practice notebooks.